-It's natural to panic when a loved one has died and you begin to realize that his medical and credit card bills have really piled up, maybe due to his final illness or over the course of years.
+It's natural to panic when a loved one has died and you begin to realize that his medical bills and credit card bills have really piled up.
 Are you responsible for paying them?

-In most cases, the answer is no. Exception can exist, such as if you're the surviving spouse and you live in a community property state, or if you cosigned on a particular debt, but for the most part, heirs cannot inherit debt.
+In most cases, the answer is no. Exceptions can exist, such as if you're the surviving spouse and you live in a community property state, or if you cosigned on a particular debt, but for the most part, heirs don't "inherit" debt.

 What Is a Solvent Estate?

-This equation includes assets the decedent owned in his sole name and those that comprise his probate estate.
-Assets that do not have to pass through probate to transfer to living beneficiaries are not included, such as retirement accounts, bank accounts, or real estate that pass directly to a beneficiary by operation of law.
+The equation includes assets the decedent owned in his sole name and that comprise his probate estate.
+Assets that don't have to pass through probate to transfer to living beneficiaries are not included, such as retirement accounts with named beneficiaries or real estate that passes directly to a co-owner by operation of law.
 The executor has no control over these.

 What Is an Insolvent Estate?

-An insolvent estate is one that doesn't have enough assets to pay off all the decedent's bills.
-When the value of his probate estate is tallied up, the total is equal to or less than the bills he owed.
+An insolvent estate is one that doesn't have enough assets to pay off all or even some of the decedent's bills.
+The total is equal to or less than the debts he owed when the value of his probate estate is tallied up.

-State and federal statutes dictate which creditors should be paid in full, which will receive only partial payment, and which will get absolutely nothing.
-In some states, such as Florida, medical bills take precedence if they were incurred within a certain period of time from the decedent's date of death, usually 60 days.
-The personal representative would have to pay these debts first, and creditors such as credit card lenders would have to proportionately share in any money that's left over.
+Medical bills take precedence in some states if they were incurred within a certain period of time before the decedent's date of death, usually 60 days.
+The personal representative would have to pay these and other "priority" debts first, and creditors such as credit card lenders would then proportionately share in any money that's left over.

-In this case, consumer law trumps estate law in this case and responsibility falls to you as the co-debtor.
-The lender has someone else contractually on the hook for this money and it is totally within its rights to pursue the son for the entire unpaid balance, just as it would be if the decedent had lived but had defaulted on the loan instead.
+Consumer law trumps estate law in this case and responsibility falls to you as the co-debtor.
+The lender has someone else contractually on the hook for the money, and it's totally within its rights to pursue the co-debtor for the entire unpaid balance, just as if the decedent had lived but had defaulted on the loan.

 Marital Debts in Community Property States

-Debts incurred by either spouse in a community property state are considered equally owed by both of them even if only one spouse contracted for the debt.
+Debts incurred by either spouse in community property states are generally considered to be equally owed by both of them, even if only one spouse contracted for the debt.
 They're effectively owed by the marital "community," not by either spouse individually, so the surviving spouse could remain liable for these debts.

-In most cases, you will be responsible for at least some portion of credit card debts, however, whether they're in joint names or just in the name of your spouse.
+In most cases, you will be responsible for at least some portion of credit card debts in community property states, whether they're in joint names or in just the name of your spouse.

 If the Decedent Received Medicaid

-If the decedent was receiving Medicaid benefits, the state typically reserves the right to seek repayment of these benefits even when the decedent leaves an insolvent estate.
-This has the effect of pushing these debts to the front of the line for payment in an insolvent estate, although the state typically cannot pursue relatives for payment or attempt to collect if the decedent left a surviving spouse who is still alive.
+States typically reserve the right to seek repayment of Medicaid benefits even when the decedent leaves an insolvent estate.
+This has the effect of pushing these debts to the front of the "priority" line for payment in insolvent estates, although the state typically can't pursue relatives for payment or attempt to collect if the decedent left a surviving spouse who is still alive.

-Medicaid rules can be extremely complicated and they, too, can vary from state to state.
+Medicaid rules can be extremely complicated, and they can also vary from state to state.
 You'll want to speak with an attorney to find out where you stand if your parent or loved one was receiving these benefits.